 Score explanation: The Sustainable Food Policy at Keele covers all outlets and food, including food served within the medical school, served by the University and managed by Catering and Retail Services, Commercial and Facilities Management Directorate.
 This includes the inclusion of more plant-based options, the use of local produce, seasonal vegetables and reduction of water and energy usage.
 This policy provides a framework for continual improvement in providing sustainable food for customers.
 Tender specification documents for University food suppliers include a requirement to comply with the University's sustainable food policy and with the targets committed to through the food for life catering mark certification.
 Multiple plant-based and vegan options are available at every food vendor on campus every day of the week for every meal.
 The University has been working with the Soil Association to implement the Food For Life Catering Mark at our main Refectory and at the Nursery.
 This is the same as last year.
 5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+Does the institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point) There are no sustainability guidelines for supply procurement.
+(0 points) Score Assigned: